dhananjaisharma10/ANTNet/README.md

 ```

 ## Contribution
-I have tried my best to implement the architecture, though if someone finds a
+Please feel free to write an issue in case you find a bug.
+Additional recommendations
-bug, please feel free to write an issue.
+for features are welcome too!